Last Updated on September 13, 2023

 Hiring the right people

-One of your biggest expenses will be staffing costs – and when it comes to a startup, a key element is onboarding staff that will fit in with the company culture.
-This means finding people who have the skills to do the work as well as having a similar outlook on life.
-Thus, if you build a strong team, your output will also grow.
+One of your most significant expenses will be staffing costs – and when it comes to a startup, a key element is onboarding staff that will fit in with the company culture.
+This means finding people with the skills to work and have a similar outlook on life.
+Thus, your output will also grow if you build a strong team.

 However, finding the right people can be difficult.
 Also, to keep them can be a challenge.
 A solution is to source great people to handle your core work and be prepared to pay them well.
-Then remove the time-consuming work, especially the mundane and repetitive tasks, outsourcing these.
-You will find that your highly paid staff will have more time to focus on their core work, and therefore their productivity will be higher.
+Then, remove the time-consuming work, especially the mundane and repetitive tasks, and outsource these.
+You will find that your highly-paid staff will have more time to focus on their core work, and their productivity will be higher.
 The outsourced tasks can be achieved at the least expense.
-The funds you save can be reinvested in your company as you scale up.
+Your savings can be reinvested in your company as you scale up.

-It sounds odd, as the CEO, to fire yourself; however, this might be the right choice in some cases.
-Yes, you founded the business, and it is your idea, but your weakness may lie in both managing staff and delegating their tasks.
-Many companies fail by destroying themselves from within, rather than by the competition destroying them.
+As the CEO, it sounds odd to fire yourself; however, this might be the right choice sometimes.
+Yes, you founded the business, and it is your idea, but your weakness may lie in managing staff and delegating tasks.
+Many companies fail by destroying themselves from within rather than by the competition destroying them.

-Such businesses are not able to delegate properly.
-They may never have learnt how to do this; and true, there is also a lack of trust.
-Also, some CEOs tend to micromanage their teams, getting involved in all the small details, forgetting the bigger picture.
+Such businesses are unable to delegate appropriately.
+They may never have learned how to do this, and there is a lack of trust.
+Some CEOs tend to micromanage their teams, getting involved in all the small details and forgetting the bigger picture.
 However, just as you want your staff to trust your leadership, you need to trust the people you hired to do the work you selected them to do.

 Winning the trust of customers

-Many businesses, such as tech startups founded by engineers, will draft their marketing messages in their own known tech jargon.
+Many businesses, such as tech startups founded by engineers, will draft their marketing messages using known tech jargon.
 Yes, they and their friends understand the message well, but does the client?
 Most likely not, unless you are selling to another engineer.
 Also, startups fail to invest in their customer care.
-However, building a strong, loyal client base means looking after your clients and giving them the best service ever.
-This is important because clients will go to a business that offers great service, even if the business is slightly more expensive than the competition.
-In fact, you can increase your prices if you increase your customer services.

-If you are simply starting out or you lack the funds to invest in a call centre, you can outsource the work to a virtual assistant to help you with your customer-service tasks.
-This way, you can offer great service and keep your costs low.
+If you are starting or lack the funds to invest in a call center, you can outsource the work to a virtual assistant to help you with your customer service tasks.
+This way, you can offer excellent service and keep your costs low.
 This is what scaling is all about – growing but not increasing the losses.

 Nothing can be solved overnight (it’s a process: startup scaling)

 Starting up a business involves hard but smart work.
 You can also not do it alone − you need support.
-Therefore, ensure that you select your partners or supplies not just based on price but on the reliable service they can offer.
-As mentioned, outsourcing is a great staffing solution to cut staffing costs and also to boost morale among your core staff members.
-Our advice: Don’t hesitate for a moment: book a call to Aristo Sourcing!
-We are well-placed to help you and your startup to scale up successfully.
+Ensure that you select your partners or supplies based on price and the reliable service they can offer.